 - Pedagogical knowledge of online and hybrid teaching, including instructional design theory and blended delivery

-- Demonstrated experience with project management tools (e.g., MS Project, Teamwork, Gantt charts)
+- Demonstrated experience with work productivity and project management principles

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background checks.
 Background checks are performed in compliance with the Fair Credit Reporting Act.